-When it comes to organizations, it can be of some interest to consider the mimetic processes that firms use. especially concerning strategies of innovation.
-Actually, many doing scholars are researches on describing a model of innovation with superior performance.
+When it comes to organizations, it can be of some interest to consider the mimetic processes that firms use, especially concerning strategies of innovation.
+Actually, many scholars are doing researches on describing a model of innovation with superior performance.
 This necessarily includes the idea of mimesis between firms (Deroy, 2001): if such an innovative process does exist and is superior, it must be adopted by a large number of organizations.
 Firms would actually try to reproduce the behaviour and identifiable patterns of the reference firm.
 According to Deroy, two different forms of mimesis can be identified: extended mimesis and fragmented mimesis.
 In extended mimesis, a unique model of superiority is assumed.
 In this case, firms will copy each other using a network of information which can be more or less formal (Di Maggio & Powell, 1983).
-On the opposite, in fragmented mimesis, the possibility of several efficient models of innovation is considered.
-In this case, mimesis will occur within a single strategic group or industry.
+On the opposite, in fragmented mimesis will occur within a single strategic group or industry.
 "In other words, if the neo-classical hypothesis of perfect markets is considered as relevant, we are under the rule of extended mimetism.
 On the contrary, if markets are imperfect, fragmented mimetism is the rule."
 (Deroy, 2001)